Robert Lipe - GPSBabel Developer

 - I've tried to start a collection of GPS FAQS from the various lists I read.

-By day, I'm a Senior Software Engineer with a very well known company.
+By day, I'm a Software Engineer with a very well known company.
 By night, I'm married with one son and live near Nashville, TN.

 You want a piece of me?